volzyyy/info-searcher/readme.md

 Go onto replit.com
-Press create replit and press import from github and press import from url Copy this link and paste it: https://github.com/volzyyy/info-searcher
+Press create replit and press import from github and press import from url Copy this link and paste it: https://github.com/volzyyy/info-searcher If it asks enter a command to run just put python main.py